 Through market expansion, you instantly open up brand new revenue streams — and inbound marketing helps make it possible.
 Read on to learn how.

 Expansion into new industries and vertical market segments can help your existing product line do double duty (or more).
-No new equipment, no design lead times — just getting more out of what you’re already doing.
 How can you get started?

 Your best bet is likely (but not always necessarily) a related industry.
 Do a lot of aerospace work?
 Use your safety record and transportation expertise to explore the automotive sector.
-(Get the insight on challenges and opportunities in the aerospace industry here).
+(Get the insight on challenges and opportunities in the aerospace industry here — we list out the rest of our other industry-focused blogs at the end of this post.)
 Medical suppliers might make the jump to laboratory customers.
 Think of the larger “buckets” that your existing industries fall into, and see which other ones are alongside it.
 Develop personas for these targets too.
 It will help ensure you're reaching the right people with the right messaging.

 Say you’re an automotive supplier in the Midwest, and you’d like to expand to the Southwest and Mexico.
 You can blog about the boom in production in that area, and create content on your website detailing your capabilities to ship there.
 Associating your company with your target area (in a sensible way) will tell search engines that you’re relevant there.

 Direct marketing might seem like a good solution here, but purchasing a list of prospects for a new area is costly and inefficient.
 Consider a press release instead, announcing your new service to your target areas.
-In addition to contributing to your SEO, your stories will get in front of the right buyers on the Thomas Network.
+In addition to contributing to your SEO, adding this content to your Thomasnet.com company profile will ensure you get in front of the right buyers — more than 1.3 million of them.

 The ultimate in low-investment/high-reward is harnessing your existing products and your existing customers to drive more business.
-This works especially well if you have a customer who only contracts you for one or two part numbers, and you’d like to sell them more.
+This works exceptionally well if you have a customer who only contracts you for one or two-part numbers, and you’d like to sell them more.
 Here’s how you can open up the possibility of bigger orders without hitting them over the head with a sales pitch.